realmagicgreen/magicgreenastro/src/content/posts/eco-bali.md

 title: Eco Bali
 subtitle: An affordable recycling service for homes and business.
 category: services
-description: "Eco Bali invented a two bin system.
+description: 'Eco Bali invented a two bin system.
 Red for non-organic waste, green bin for paper.
-They provide the bags and collect your waste as often you as you decide. "
+They provide the bags and collect your waste as often you as you decide. '
 pubDate: 2018-05-28
 publish: true
 tags: